 Educational based marketing

 Now that you have a good understanding of who you’re dealing with, the next thing is to understand how they love to consume content.
 Do you have a base that loves textual contents, visual contents, or audio-based content?
 Or perhaps what your audience loves is a combo of the three.
 The goal here is to know how you’ll best captivate and grab their attention when you finally start placing ads.
 If your content is able to match their consumption tastes, then it becomes easy to convince them to drop the lead gen info you actually need (name, email, social profiles, shares, likes, etc.).

 Go where they are

 Now, you will need to know where a majority of your audience loves to spend their time.
-Conduct your research and go through all the steps we’ve mentioned above to discover where your target audiences really are visiting the most.
+Conduct your research and go through all the steps we’ve mentioned above to discover where your target audiences are visiting the most.
 Sometimes, it might not be social media like most people love to assume.
 Your audience might have a particular blog they love to visit regularly.
 If this is the case, you might need to hire the service of a guest post outreach service to help you creatively reach out to them.
-And if yours are on a social media channel, go there to proffer solutions to their pain points.
+And if yours are on a social media channel, go there to offer solutions to their pain points.

 Ready to place your ads

 Yes, you can now go full-blown and skyrocket your online marketing effort by going for paid ads.
 But remember, you’re not to go for this step if you haven’t completed all of the four previous prerequisite steps.
 By now, we know our target audience; we know where they are, what their beliefs are, what kind of content they love to vibe with, and what kind of channel to find them.
 Consequently, we can now invest successfully in our paid ads marketing, knowing fully well where to place our ads, what time to apply the ads, and in what form to place them.
 If your audiences are on Facebook, then obviously you need to create Facebook ads and not waste money on Instagram ads.
 If they are Millenials, then you know you should invest in app store ads.